16 fun things to do in Padstow, Cornwall in 2023

 My mum, my partner and I once went to Caffe Rojano; we found that it had the best vegetarian options and lower prices than most other Padstow establishments!

 Are you after dessert?
-I recommend the puddings or cream teas at Cherry Tree Cafe (which has some vegan cakes!) or ice cream at Roskillys.
+I recommend the puddings or cream teas at Cherry Trees Coffee House (which has some vegan cakes!) or ice cream at Roskillys.

-For coffee, head to Cherry Tree Cafe.
+For coffee, head to Cherry Trees Coffee House.
 I had the best plant-based cappuccino of my life there!

-Other options include Barnaby’s and Prawn on the Lawn; the latter is famous for its fresh fish.
+Other options include Barnaby’s which is famous for its fresh fish.

 Personally, while I’ve got nothing against Rick Stein, I find his restaurants to be quite overpriced; you can usually find much cheaper dishes elsewhere!